lauramartinovic/CoffeeBrew/README.md

 # CoffeeBrew App

-Mobilna aplikacija napravljena u Kotlinu.
+Mobile application made in Kotlin.
-Aplikacija omogućuje dodavanje, uređivanje, brisanje i pregled unosa o pripremama kave.
+The app lets you add, edit, delete and view records of coffee brews.

-## Što aplikacija radi
+## What the app does
-- prikazuje listu svih unosa (naziv kave, roaster, metoda i datum)
+- shows a list of all brews (coffee name, roaster, method and date)
-- omogućuje dodavanje novog unosa
+- add a new brew with details
-- svaki unos ima:
+- each record has:
-  - naziv kave
+  - coffee name
   - roaster
-  - metoda pripreme (odabir iz fiksnog popisa: V60, Aeropress, French Press, Espresso, Moka)
+  - brew method (choose from fixed list: V60, Aeropress, French Press, Espresso, Moka)
-  - datum pripreme
+  - brew date
-  - slika (odabrana s uređaja)
+  - image (picked from the device)
-- unose je moguće uređivati i brisati
+- records can be edited or deleted

-## Korištene tehnologije
+## Used technologies
 - Kotlin
-- MVVM arhitektura
+- MVVM architecture
-- Room baza podataka
+- Room database
 - ViewBinding
 - RecyclerView
-- DatePicker + Spinner za odabir datuma i metode
+- DatePicker + Spinner for choosing date and method
-- Coil za prikaz slika
+- Coil for displaying images
-- Ikona aplikacije izrađena u GIMP-u
+- Custom app icon made in GIMP

-## Pokretanje
+## How to run
-Projekt se otvara u Android Studiju.
+Open the project in Android Studio.
-Potrebno je imati instaliran JDK 17 i minimalno Android SDK 24.
+You need JDK 17 and minimum Android SDK 24.